mobro-git/BTR/README.md

 The `tar_plan()` list contains roughly four types of objects:

+b) **settings**: a list of (sort of global) variables, e.g., all_scenarios.
+These variables are what we want to make available to all the `.R` and `.Rmd` files through the `tar_load(config)` command.

 a) **config**: a list of (sort of global) variables, e.g., all_scenarios.
 These variables are what we want to make available to all the `.R` and `.Rmd` files through the `tar_load(config)` command.

-b) **file objects**: these objects include the template, metadata, raw EMF37 data files, and spreadsheet containing instructions on what new variables to create and what graphs to generate.
+b) **file objects**: these objects include the template, metadata, raw data files, and spreadsheet containing instructions on what new variables to create and what graphs to generate.
 These objects just track files and their locations, not what is in them.
 They are created using `tar_target(target_name, "filepath", format = "file")`.
 The last parameter, `format`, is what indicates that this target will track only the file, not what is in it.

 c) **functional and data objects**: these objects track or manipulate data.
 They can be created either using `tar_target()` or a more simplified format `target_name = whatever_you_do_to_create_the_target`.
 If you have a code chunk following the "=", you need to put the code within "{}" so that it executes correctly.